dbayardAWS/EMRintro/L1c-EMRCreate.md

-# Launch an EMR Cluster
+# Launch an EMR Cluster and Connect

-## Create a Cloud9 Development Environment
+## Create the EMR Cluster

 ### Navigate to the EMR Console

-* In the AWS Console, use the Services menu and navigate to the EMR console.
+* In the AWS Console, navigate to the EMR console.
 One way to do so, is to expand the Services top menu and type "EMR" in the service search field.

-Hint: use a different browser tab than you are using for your Cloud9 Development Environment, as we will be returning to Cloud9 multiple times.

 ![screenshot](images/EMR1.png)

+Hint: be sure to use a different browser tab than you are using for your Cloud9 Development Environment, as we will be returning to the Cloud9 tab later.

 ### Create an EMR Cluster

-* Click "Create cluster"
+* In the EMR Console, click the "Create cluster" button

 ![screenshot](images/EMR2.png)